RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 To install and use the script for the first time:

-*  Install Python for Windows x64  -see APPENDIX below
+*  Install Python for Windows x64  -see "APPENDIX  Python install" below.

-*  Create a new folder on your disk.
+*  Create a new folder on your computer, perhaps within your home folder.
-   This will be called the "working folder".
+   This folder will be called the "working folder".

+   (Your home folder is "C:\Users\me", where "me" is your user name.
+   This is a safe location that will not be taken over by OneDrive.)

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree